basho/basho_docs/source/languages/en/riak/dev/using/search.md

 ok = riakc_pb_socket:set_search_index(Pid, <<"cats">>, <<"famous">>)
 ```

-With your schema, solr index, and association all set up, you're ready to start using Riak.
+With your schema, Solr index, and association all set up, you're ready to start using Riak Search.

 ### Bucket Types

-Since Riak 2.0, Basho suggests you use bucket types to namespace all buckets you create.Bucket types have a lower overhead within the cluster than the default bucket namespace, but it requires an additional setup step in on commandline.
+Since Riak 2.0, Basho suggests you use bucket types to namespace all buckets you create.
+Bucket types have a lower overhead within the cluster than the default bucket namespace, but it requires an additional setup step in on command line.

 ```bash
 $ riak-admin bucket-type create animals '{"props":{}}'